- Introducing time limits that are complied with

 Property transfer taxes are an important source of revenue for many governments.
 When transfer fees and taxes are too burdensome, however, even registered property might quickly become informal if subsequent transactions are not registered.
 A lack of property registration not only weaken the protection of property rights but also reduces potential revenue from property taxes.

 Property registration fees or transfer taxes represent only part of the total cost of property transfers in many economies.
 Additional fees and duties can apply throughout the process.
 Even where these additional fees add little to overall revenue, they may present obstacles to entrepreneurs if the process for paying them is unnecessarily cumbersome.
 Armenia and Burkina Faso simplified the process by making it possible to pay several fees at a single location.
-Others eliminated these additional fees altogether.
+Other economies eliminated these additional fees altogether.
 Madagascar, Mauritius, Rwanda and the Slovak Republic have all eliminated additional fees since 2006, reducing the transfer cost by an average of 4.5% of the property value.

 Making the cost of the property transfer neutral to the value of the property helps to increase the transparency of the real estate market.
 Eleven economies worldwide set up fixed fees for property transfers.
 These fees typically include those for notary services, the registration of a property transfer or access to the public databases on encumbrances.
 For instance, Georgia, the Slovak Republic, Palau, and Rwanda have implemented a fixed fee schedule for every step of the property transfer process.

-Fifty-three economies streamlined procedures and linked or improved agencies’ systems to simplify property registration in the past 10 years.
+Forty-eight economies streamlined procedures and linked or improved agencies’ systems to simplify property registration in the past 12 years.
 These measures reduced interactions between entrepreneurs and agencies—saving between one and two procedures on average—while maintaining security and controls.
 For example, Kosovo and Montenegro introduced new notary systems and combined procedures for drafting and legalizing sale and purchase agreements.
-Qatar removed five procedures by creating a single window counter to obtain due diligence certificates, while France integrated the due diligence process into a new online system for notaries, eliminating unnecessary steps.
+Brazil removed about seven procedures by creating a single window counter to obtain due diligence certificates, while France integrated the due diligence process into a new online system for notaries, eliminating unnecessary steps.